 What does it mean to abolish the police?
-Why are some communities experiencing higher rates of COVID-19 infection than others?
+Why do some communities have higher rates of COVID infection than others?
 What does anti-racism look like beyond hashtags?
-What is the relationship between the Coronavirus and HIV/AIDS?
+What is the relationship between the rise in anti-trans legislation and the ongoing assault on reproductive rights?
 How can I focus on my studies when there is so much going on in the world?

-If you have found yourself asking any of the above questions over the past few months, the GSWS Program at Penn invites you to learn more about our major and minor.
+If any of these questions resonate, the GSWS Program at Penn invites you to learn more about our major and minor.

 Scholars working in the field of gender & sexuality studies have been providing nuanced analysis of our everyday world for decades.
 The conceptual frameworks to come out of the field - for example, intersectionality, queer theory, and transformative justice - help us make sense of our current moment and, more importantly, equip us with the analytical skills to work towards a more just and equitable future.